CtrlK

 Progressive Disclosure

-The content is well-structured with clear section headers and logical progression from concepts to config to CLI to runtime to patterns.
-However, at ~200+ lines, some sections (Permission Events, Common Scenarios, Permission Patterns) could be split into referenced files.
-The 'Related Skills' section at the end provides good cross-references but the main body is monolithic.
+The content is well-structured with clear headers and logical progression from concepts to configuration to runtime to patterns.
+However, at ~200+ lines, some sections (Permission Events, Common Scenarios, Permission Patterns) could be split into separate reference files.
+The 'Related Skills' section provides good cross-references but the main file is monolithic.

 2 / 3